 Andreas Rummelt, Ph.D. has been a director of Alexion since February 2010.
 Since January 2011, he has served as the Chief Executive Officer of InterPharmaLink AG, a management consulting firm focused on advising companies in the healthcare industry.
 From December 2008 until January 2010, Dr. Rummelt was Group Head of Quality Assurance and Technical Operations at Novartis.
 He had been a member of the Executive Committee of Novartis from January 2006 until his resignation in January 2010.
 He joined Sandoz Pharma Ltd. in 1985 and held various positions of increasing responsibility in development.
 In 1994, he was appointed Head of Worldwide Technical Research and Development, a position he retained following the merger that created Novartis in 1996.
 From 1999 to 2004, Dr. Rummelt served as Head of Technical Operations of the Novartis Pharmaceuticals Division and from 2004 to 2008 as Head of Sandoz.
-Dr. Rummelt is a director of Famar Healthcare Services, a private company providing contract manufacturing and development services with headquarters in Greece, Selica Limited, a private company providing radiolabelling and drug discovery services located in the United Kingdom, and Acino Holding AG, a Swiss based public pharmaceutical company that develops and manufactures generic and innovative pharmaceuticals.
+Dr. Rummelt is a director of Famar Healthcare Services, a private company providing contract manufacturing and development services with headquarters in Greece, Selica Limited, a private company providing radiolabelling and drug discovery services located in the United Kingdom, and Mipharm SPA, a private company providing contract manufacturing services located in Italy.
 Dr. Rummelt graduated with a Ph.D. in pharmaceutical sciences from the University of Erlangen-Nuernberg, Germany.